kriskris79/computer-time-limit/README.md

 Time limit script for computers
 -------------------------------

-This project includes a batch file, a PowerShell script, and a Visual Basic script designed to help control how long a computer can be used each day.
+This project includes a batch file, a PowerShell script, C#, and a Visual Basic script designed to control how long a computer can be used each day.
+It is a free alternative to expensive commercial programs for children, schools, or companies.

 Scripting Languages Used
 ------------------------

+C# file (MainProgram.exe) is a compiled program that runs the batch file automatically without needing the user to do anything.
+I have also included MainProgram.cs for educational purposes if anyone would be interested in exploring it further.

-The file (DailyUsageLimit.bat) is used to set up and control the execution flow of the time restriction logic.
+Batchfile (DailyUsageLimit.bat) is used to set up and control the execution flow of the time restriction logic.

 PowerShell - The file (ShowTimedMessage.ps1) script displays notifications and handles advanced logic.